gmasil/sd-webui-gif-transition/readme.md

-# Stable Diffusion txt2gif Transition
+# Stable Diffusion GIF Transition

 A [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) addon to generate gifs with a transition.